grousewood-games/solforge/docs/rules.md

 ### Main Game

-Available choices will be highlighted in blue or green, or be presented on the red button in the middle-right of the board.
+Available choices will be highlighted in blue (card plays, forges), green (mobility, activate) or yellow (card text actions), or be presented on the red button in the middle-right of the board.
 Left click your mouse over what your heart desires.
 A red highlight indicates you can Cancel the current action.

 Any card can be right clicked to [view the details](#card-details-view) -- the card text and all levels for the card.